Mark-MDO47/AudioPlayer-YX5200/README.md

 Check out https://https://github.com/PowerBroker2/DFPlayerMini_Fast for a re-write (much simplified) of the DFRobot routines.
 I continued using the DFRobot routines for this project since by the time I found the other I had a lot of experience with the DFRobot routines.

 ## Sound output is surprisingly good - maybe use Bluetooth speaker?
 This module puts out really good sound.
-On the RBG project, the speaker just wasn't good enough to show off the sound, so I added a KCX_BT_EMITTER chip and connected to a powered Bluetooth speaker.
+On the RBG project, the speaker just wasn't good enough to show off the sound, so I added a KCX_BT_EMITTER module and connected to a powered Bluetooth speaker.
 Sounds fantastic!

 See here for programming the KCX_BT_EMITTER to auto-connect to your speaker:
 - https://github.com/Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER